Best Putter for Beginners 2025 (Our Top Picks After Testing)

 The slight difference between the milled face and shaft makes the Anser an outstanding offset putter for beginners looking for a blade-style putting solution.

-While I wish this golf club had a stainless steel shaft option, it’s hard to argue that the Anser doesn’t deliver the lightweight feel that helps with long-range putting, a significant problem for most beginners.
+While we wish this golf club had a stainless steel shaft option, it’s hard to argue that the Anser doesn’t deliver the lightweight feel that helps with long-range putting, a significant problem for most beginners.

-Although it’s a classic, the 2023 version of the Ping Anser delivers modern technology to the beginning golfer, making it an easy choice as one of the best putters for beginners looking to play a blade-style putter.
+Although it’s a classic, the latest version of the Ping Anser delivers modern technology to the beginning golfer, making it an easy choice as one of the best putters for beginners looking to play a blade-style putter.

 Scotty Cameron Phantom X 5.5 Putter